blogericg/nextgen-gallery/readme.txt

 On the front end, the free version of NextGEN provides three main gallery styles (slideshow, thumbnail, and imagebrowser galleries) and two album styles (compact and extended), all of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.
 Learn more about <a href="https://www.imagely.com/wordpress-gallery-plugin/" target="_blank">NextGEN WordPress Gallery Plugin features.</a>

+The best gets better with full support for the Gutenberg block editor.
+Now you can add a gallery or album anywhere on your site, with a page builder type feel directly in the WordPress editor.

 https://www.youtube.com/embed/4Phvmm3etnw

 **NEXTGEN GALLERY DEMOS**<br>